Slamy/fpga-composite-video/README.md

 ## TODOs

 * NTSC chroma artefacts very present at the moment
+* There might be a gamma correction missing
-* Saturated calculation instead of overflow
+* Saturated artithmetics instead of overflow
 * Reduce amount of used DSPs
 * Ask GOWIN support for help with synthesis problems
 * Fixing SECAM (might be impossible due to lack of info)